-Drug Interactions Intravenous adenosine has been effectively administered in the presence of other cardioactive drugs, such as quinidine, beta-adrenergic blocking agents, calcium channel blocking agents, and angiotensin converting enzyme inhibitors, without any change in the adverse reaction profile.
-Digoxin and verapamil use may be rarely associated with ventricular fibrillation when combined with adenosine (see WARNINGS).
-Because of the technical for additional properties of the control of potential for additive or synergistic depressant effects on the SA and AV nodes, however, adenosine should be used with caution in the presence of these agents.
+Intravenous adenosine has been effectively administered in the presence of other cardioactive drugs, such as quinidine, betaadrenergic blocking agents, calcium channel blocking agents, and angiotensin converting enzyme inhibitors, without any change in the adverse reaction profile.
+Digoxin and verapamil use may be rarely associated with ventricular fibrillation when combined with adenosine (see WARINGS).
+Because of the potential for additive or synergistic depressant effects on the SA and AV nodes, however, adenosine should be used with caution in the presence of these agents.
 The use of adenosine in patients receiving digitalis may be rarely associated with ventricular fibrillation (see WARNINGS).